 Yes.
 Regular LED lights can help plants grow.
-But regular LED lights are not as effective as LED full spectrum lighting designed specifically for this purpose.
+However they are not as effective as LED grow lighting designed specifically for this purpose.

 Are you going to carry out your indoor gardening if you want to explore this issue?